turingschool/front-end-curriculum/lessons/module-2/react-component-communication.md

 ## Phase 2: Question
 - Display the title of question in `Question`
 - Initialize state in `Question` according to pseudocode in file
-- Follow psuedocode to implement `addToggle` method *HINT: Check out [the docs](https://reactjs.org/docs/handling-events.html)on how to handle Events in React*
+- Follow psuedocode to implement `toggleAnswer` method *HINT 1: Check out [the docs](https://reactjs.org/docs/handling-events.html) on how to handle Events in React* *HINT 2: Generally, if you refer to a method without () after it, you should bind that method!*
 - Implement conditional rendering a `span` element with our answer when `showAnswer` is true *HINT: Check out [the docs](https://reactjs.org/docs/conditional-rendering.html) on inline conditional rendering*
 - **BONUS** Implement conditional in psuedocode that updates our icon based on state

 ## Phase 3: Controls
-- Import `Controls` into `App` and create `Controls` component by following psuedocode in file.
+- Import `Controls` into `App` and create a `Controls` component by following psuedocode in file.
 Remember to render `Controls` within `App`
 - Remember that `App` will serve as the parent component between `Controls` and `TriviaList` to handle the state of how many questions to filter.
 How do we get these siblings to communicate with one another?

   * `Controls` takes input from user
   * Updates parent of how many questions to filter
   * Parent updates `TriviaList` to display the correct info

-*HINTS: Check to see if your state is updating as expected with dev tools.
+*HINTS: Check to see if your state is updating as expected with React dev tools.
 Also, if you run into trouble... remember that you are ultimately still dealing with a `form` element in your Controls component.
 What is the default behavior of forms?
 When we pull a value from an input, what data type are we dealing with? #MOD1*

 ## Phase 4: Extension!!!
 Now that you have successfully created a basic app that showcases component communication in React, let's add to what we have